liguowang/cobind/docs/definition.rst

 Pointwise mutual information (PMI)
 ----------------------------------
 `Pointwise mutual information (PMI) <https://en.wikipedia.org/wiki/Pointwise_mutual_information>`_ is one of the standard association measures in collocation analysis.
 It measures how much the observed overlaps differ from what we would expect them to be.
-Assume A and B represent two sets of genomic regions bound by `transcription factor <https://en.wikipedia.org/wiki/Transcription_factor>`_ A and B; respectively, PMI measures if A and B bind together or separately.
+Assume A and B represent two sets of genomic regions bound by `transcription factors <https://en.wikipedia.org/wiki/Transcription_factor>`_ A and B; respectively, PMI measures if A and B bind together or separately.

 PMI is calculated as: